Viyabari: Plot

 Suryaprakash is a businessman who wants to become richer than Bill Gates.
 In the process, he loses his family and social life.
 He tells scientist Stephen Raj to clone him so that he can keep concentrating on his business affairs whilst the clone replaces him at home.
 Savithri, a college girl doing a research project on Suryaprakash, falls in love with him.
-Suryaprakash is not interested in Savithri, but marries her because she's a good cook.
+Suryaprakash is not interested in Savithri but marries her because she is a good cook.
 After partying with two models and humiliating his brother-in-law "Digil" Paandi, Suryaprakash finally comes to understand the value of family after his mother dies.

 Soundtrack

 The film's music was composed by Deva.
 S. J. Suryah made his singing debut in this film.
 Saraswathy Srinivas of Rediff.com wrote, "Vyaabaari is representative of the rot that has infected Tamil film lyrics.
 Avoid".